tollmanz/tollmanz.com-old/_posts/2015-06-28-monitoring.markdown

 root     15468  0.0  0.1  11740   940 pts/2    S+   13:03   0:00 grep --color=auto boomcatch
 {% endhighlight %}

-Alternatively, you can `tail` the Boomcatch access log, issues requests and look for a new log to be generated:
+Alternatively, you can `tail` the Boomcatch access log, issue test requests, and look for new logs to be generated:

 {% highlight bash %}
 tail -f /var/log/boomcatch/boomcatch-access.log